vegantriathlete/blog.marceisaacson.com/_posts/2017-02-14-thats-what-im-talking-about.md

 ---
-excerpt: <p>Yes!
+excerpt: Yes!
 I just submitted the last video in the Web Services section of my "Mastering Drupal 8 Development" course.
-I'm planning to move into the "Creating a Custom Theme" section next.</p><p>I'm so glad that I persisted on Sunday afternoon to figure out the issue that was holding me hostage.
-My accomplishments on Sunday set me up well to keep on rolling on Monday and today I just kept on charging ahead.</p><p>Now I've just got to keep up the momentum the rest of this week :) I've still lots of time left to complete more of the course.</p>
 layout: blog
 title: That's what I'm talking about!
 created: 1487109118